 Damning new figures show losses from fraud keep rising, with banks scrambling to respond.

-Financial fraud rose sharply in 2018, costing victims a staggering £1.192 billion.
+Financial fraud rose sharply in the first half of 2021, costing victims a staggering £753 million.

-New figures from UK Finance, which represents banks, suggest that we’re losing the war against scammers, with fraud losses increasing by 16% from the year before.
+New figures from UK Finance, which represents banks, suggest that we’re losing the war against scammers, with fraud losses increasing by 30% compared to the same period last year.

-In this article, we’ve picked out seven types of scams you need to watch out for, ordered by the total value of losses.
+In this article, we’ve picked out seven types of scams you need to watch out for.

 If you’ve been the victim of a scam, contact Action Fraud on 0300 123 2040.